tarunbeerelli/RLEF-code/RESULTS.md

 > **When a model learns to repair its own errors under execution feedback, which part of it does the
 > learning?**

-The study set out to show that the behaviour is attention-hosted.
-A five-arm ablation with capacity held fixed supports that, while overturning two intermediate claims along the way.
+The study set out to test whether the behaviour is attention-hosted.
+A five-arm ablation with capacity held fixed supports that, and separates it from two things it could have been mistaken for: trainable-parameter count, and low policy drift.

 > **Repair is hosted by the attention projections, and it does not scale with capacity.** Attention
 > holds a repair rate of **9.9–11.4%** across a 3× trainable-parameter change; feed-forward reaches